anchore/grype/README.md

         `kubectl apply -f pod.yaml`

-3. The user can now run `kubectl logs grype-private-registry-demo`.
-The logs should show the grype analysis for the `<private_image>` provided in the pod configuration.
+3. The user can now run `kubectl logs griffon-private-registry-demo`.
+The logs should show the griffon analysis for the `<private_image>` provided in the pod configuration.

-Using the above information, users should be able to configure private registry access without having to do so in the `grype` or `syft` configuration files.
+Using the above information, users should be able to configure private registry access without having to do so in the `griffon` or `syft` configuration files.
 They will also not be dependent on a docker daemon, (or some other runtime software) for registry configuration and access.

 ## Configuration

 Default configuration search paths:

-- `.grype.yaml`
+- `.griffon.yaml`
-- `.grype/config.yaml`
+- `.griffon/config.yaml`
-- `~/.grype.yaml`
+- `~/.griffon.yaml`
-- `<XDG_CONFIG_HOME>/grype/config.yaml`
+- `<XDG_CONFIG_HOME>/griffon/config.yaml`

 You can also use the `--config` / `-c` flag to provide your own configuration file/path:

 ```
-grype <image> -c /path/to/config.yaml
+griffon <image> -c /path/to/config.yaml
 ```

 Configuration options (example values are the default):